-- Monitor the regulatory and disciplinary actions of the Maryland Board of Physicians to ensure the proper treatment of physicians. - Ensure that actions of the Maryland Board of Physicians and its staff during the disciplinary process are transparent and that the laws governing the Board provide for accountability including the adoption of a requirement that the physician complaint form include a penalty of perjury for false allegations. - Work with relevant stakeholders to create fair and appropriate policies and procedures for Medicaid payment seizures.
+- Monitor the regulatory and disciplinary actions of the Maryland Board of Physicians to ensure due process rights of physicians are guaranteed. - Ensure that actions of the Maryland Board of Physicians and its staff during the disciplinary process are transparent and that the laws governing the Maryland Board of Physicians provide for accountability including the adoption of a requirement that the physician complaint form include a penalty of perjury for false allegations. - Work with relevant stakeholders to create fair and appropriate policies and procedures for Medicaid payment seizures.